 How Often Should You Clean Your Mattress?

 It depends on several factors.
-First, if you already take good care of the mattress in the first place, then you would only need to do it at least once every six months.
-However, if there’s a large stain, you noticed that there are bugs, debris, etc. then you may have to clean it more frequently.
+If you’re already taking proper care of the mattress in the first place, then you would only need to do it at least once every six months.
+However, if the bed has collected stains, dust mites or bugs, and dirt, then you may have to clean it more frequently.

-On the other hand, if your bed is older and needs a pick me up now and then, we’d recommend to wash it at least four times a year.
-This will help keep you feeling your best and prevent substantial buildups of bacteria.
+On the other hand, if your bed is older and needs a good cleaning now and then, we’d recommend to wash it at least four times a year.
+This will help keep your sleeping surface hygienic and prevent allergens from disturbing your sleep.

-Although some companies do give detailed information on how to keep your mattress clean, if you’ve purchased an expensive brand name model, they will likely give you the best alternative to cleaning your mattress.
-Even though our natural solution won’t do much harm, you’ll want to be careful not to hurt your mattress.
+Although some companies do give detailed information on how to keep your mattress clean, if you’ve purchased an expensive model, they will likely give you the best cleaning tips.
+Even though our natural solution won’t do much harm, you’ll want to be careful with your bed.

-As you can see, there are plenty of methods you can use to clean your mattress.
-Vinegar and baking soda is just one of them.
-Honestly, the baking soda and vinegar solution may not be as powerful as your over the counter cleansers.
-However, they do provide effective results for half the price, and that isn’t harmful to your kids or pets to be around.
+As you can see, there are plenty of methods you can use to clean a mattress.
+Vinegar and baking soda are just one of them.
+Honestly, the baking soda and vinegar solution may not be as powerful as your over-the-counter cleansers.
+However, they do provide effective results for half the price, and these are safe for your kids or pets.

-The wide range of use of the vinegar and baking soda also is a huge benefit.
-Use it all over your home when you want to disinfect objects.
+The wide range of use of vinegar and baking soda is also a huge benefit.
+You can apply it all over your home when you want to disinfect objects.
 It can be a waste to purchase cleansers for each room.
-That’s why just having one can help cut down on costs and prevent the germs from coming back.
+That’s why just having one can help cut down on costs while keeping your house well-sanitized.

-Your mattress is where you sleep, enjoy, and get some much-needed naps in.
-If your bed was covered in dust and germs, it could potentially cause issues with health.
-That’s why we recommend cleaning your mattress with vinegar and baking soda twice a year to help prevent them.
+Your mattress is where you sleep, relax, and get some much-needed rest.
+If your bed is covered in dust and microbes, it could pose a health hazard.
+That’s why we recommend cleaning your mattress with baking soda and vinegar twice a year to inhibit such problems.
 Hopefully, we’ve helped you understand how you can clean your mattress.